I.C. King Park

 Historical Significance

+Ever wonder about the name?
 I.C.
-King Park is named after Inslee Columbus King, a prominent local businessman and politician from the early 20th century.
-The park's diverse offerings make it a popular destination for outdoor recreation in the Knoxville area, attracting hikers, cyclists, paddlers, and nature lovers alike.
+King Park honors Inslee Columbus King, a notable local businessman and politician from the early 20th century.
+Today, the park is a popular outdoor destination in the Knoxville area for hikers, cyclists, paddlers, and nature enthusiasts.

 All Features & Facilities